jimbrake/ISA-Exploratorium/README.md

 Thus each project has a prefix giving the year of the first basic description

 ### A complete design has:
-README.md
+README.md and
 A "glossy" documentation file containing a basic description
 A formal doc file containing a full description of each instruction, addressing modes and memory layout
 A spreadsheet file listing all the instructions and their encoding
 A business case file giving the rational
-A FPGA project/zip file containing RTL source, constraint file, testbench
+FPGA project/zip archive file containing RTL source, constraint file, testbench
+PDF versions of spreadsheet sheets are included for ease of review and printout

 Needless to say, only a few designs are this complete
 And one would like to have an assembler and compiler as well